non-disclosure states real estate property sale price value

 In the states where property sale prices are not available in the public records, the only way to get your hands on accurate sold comps is through the Multiple Listing Service (MLS).

 If a real estate investor needs to access several different MLS databases to obtain the sold comps within a particular state (if they are an out-of-state land flipper, for example), this can get very expensive and impractical.
-Not to mention, many investors don’t want the added responsibility and liability of holding a real estate license.
+Many investors don’t want the added responsibility and liability of holding a real estate license.

 Non-disclosure states can present a serious obstacle for real estate investors without a license, so it’s important to know which states are non-disclosure states and which ones are not, and perhaps more importantly, how to get the information you need in a non-disclosure state.